erds44/SuperMarioBors/CodeReview/TreBogetich.md

 Time for the review: 20 min

 Comments:
+    Needs Improvement:
         The code here does a few things incorrectly such as the left and right edge boundaries.
         Currently a lot of objects are hard coded into the program.
         A time delay needs to be added so that the draw and update functions work better.

 Class Name: KoopaObject.cs and GoombaObject.cs
 Author of the code: Tre Bogetich